 There are invigorating highs and challenging lows when you’re self-employed, which is why it’s important to take care of yourself both physically and mentally.
 It can be easy to fall into the habit of working long hours and putting your health in the backseat while you power on through, but too much stress will ultimately take its toll.

 Headspace is a great app to have at hand.
 Whether you’re experiencing stress, struggling to focus, dealing with anxiety or have a busy mind that’s keeping you awake at night, the app offers bite-sized guided meditations and exercises to help you relax and recalibrate.
 Headspace is also made for busy lives, so you can easily fit it into your packed schedule.
-The NHS have also put together a collection of recommended apps and digital tools designed to promote good mental health and wellbeing, for both your working day and beyond.
+Mind, the mental health charity, has also put together a collection of recommended websites and digital tools designed to promote good mental health and wellbeing.

 Reinforce your productivity with music